Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 5. Colombian coffee beans

 Many of the blends that are best for the Moka pot are dark, nutty, and chocolatey.
-However, there are some brands out there with unique flavor profiles that would make your espresso new and interesting.
+However, some brands have unique flavor profiles that would make your espresso new and interesting.

-The 100% arabica Colombian coffee beans found in Coffee Bros Espresso Roast (available on Amazon) are a perfect example of this.
-Rather than the charred roast typically found in espresso blends, these beans fall in the middle.
+The 100% Arabica Colombian coffee beans found in Coffee Bros Espresso Roast are a perfect example of this.
+These beans fall in the middle rather than the charred roast typically found in espresso blends.

 Coffee Bros Espresso Roast